Wrongful Death Claims and Pedestrian Accident Fatalities

 Older Adults at Much Greater Risk of Fatal Injury

 What is particularly interesting about the report is how it demonstrates that the risk of fatal injuries in a pedestrian accident not only rise with the increased speed of the automobile, but those risks also rise as the age of the pedestrian goes up.
 While the average pedestrian is at 20 percent risk of sustaining fatal injuries in an accident with a vehicle traveling at 30 miles per hour, that risk is nearly double (37 percent) for pedestrians aged 70 and older.
 In a collision with a car traveling 40 miles per hour, the average pedestrian runs a 45 percent risk of sustaining fatal injuries; while a pedestrian aged 70 or older has a 70 percent risk of sustaining fatal injuries—double that of the average pedestrian.

 Likewise, younger adult pedestrians (those approximately 30 years old) have a slightly lower risk of sustaining fatal injuries in a pedestrian accident than the average walker.

 File a Wrongful Death Lawsuit

 If someone you love sustained fatal injuries in a pedestrian accident, you may be eligible to file a wrongful death lawsuit.
 In Illinois, the Wrongful Death Act governs these claims.
 It is important to recognize that the statute of limitations requires you to file a claim within a certain period of time after the death occurred.
 An experienced Chicago wrongful death lawyer can help.
-Contact Woodruff Johnson & Evans today for more information.
+Contact Woodruff Johnson & Evans Law Offices today for more information.